MIDFIELDR/midfieldr/docs/reference/cip.md

 A `data.table` with 1582 rows and 6 columns keyed by the 6-digit CIP
 code:

+- `cip6name`:

+  Character, program name at the 6-digit level

 - `cip6`:

   Character, 6-digit code representing "specific instructional programs" (US National Center for Education Statistics).

-- `cip6name`:
+- `cip4name`:

-  Character, program name at the 6-digit level
+  Character, program name at the 4-digit level.

 - `cip4`: